Collins avenue hotel, Art Deco.

 Community Planning and Development

 This is a 3-story commercial building in the Art Deco style built in 1937.
+The building is rectangular in plan.
 The building has a flat with parapet roof.
 Windows are replacement aluminum jalacy casement.
 At second and third floor levels, jalacy casement windows are paired.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof with rectangular stuccoed posts.
 Recessed full-span porch across the east elevation; Multi-colored terrazzo floor design; Simple aluminum railing with porthole decoration; Elevated one step from ground level; Tripartite design, separated by columns with inverted and rounded ziggurat silhouette at top.